louieyan/r4ds-exercise-solutions/transform.md

 1. The flight passes midnight, so `arr_time < dep_time`.
 This will result in times that are off by 24 hours (1,440 minutes). incorrect negative flight times.

 1. The flight crosses time zones, and the total air time will be off by hours (multiples of 60).
-Additionally, all these discrepencies should be positive.
+Additionally, all these discrepancies should be positive.
     All the flights in the **nycflights13** data departed from New York City and are domestic (within the US), meaning that flights will all be to the same or more westerly time zones.

 Both of these explanations have clear patterns that I would expect to see if they were true.
 In particular, in both cases all differences should be divisible by 60.
-However, there are many flights in which the difference between `arr_time` and `dest_time` is not divisble by 60.
+However, there are many flights in which the difference between `arr_time` and `dest_time` is not divisible by 60.

 ```r
 filter(flights_airtime, air_time_diff %% 60 == 0)